Once-forlorn Buffalo has come to embrace the Josh Allen Experience

 Diggs: 127 catches, 1,535 yards.
 Allen: 69.2% completions, 4,544 yards, 37 TDs, 10 interceptions.

-And all of this was followed Saturday with the Bills' first playoff victory in 25 years, 27-24 over Indianpolis.
-Allen was 26-for-37 for 324 yards, and Diggs had six catches for 128 yards.
+And all of this was followed last Saturday with the Bills' first playoff victory in 25 years, 27-24 over Indianapolis.
+Allen was 26 for 37 for 324 yards, and Diggs had six catches, 128 yards.

 There was a 35-yard touchdown pass to make it 24-10 that sent Allen sprinting to the end zone to exchange goofy grins with his career-building receiver.